ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 	The title of a special character must be unique across the entire special characters set.
 </info-box>

 Below, you can see a demo based on the example shown above.
-Use the special characters icon in the editor toolbar and then select "Arrows" in the select dropdown.
-You will see that the category now contains the additional arrow characters added in the configuration above.
+Use the special characters icon in the editor toolbar and then select "Mathematical" in the select dropdown.
+You will see that the category now contains the additional greek letters added in the configuration above.

 {@snippet features/special-characters-extended-category}